 Again, I get the idea behind a foldable baby tub that can easily be stored between baths, but if the tradeoff is a bulky tub with a steep price tag, I’ll pass.
 Weighing in at 4.8 pounds, the Luxx baby bath tub is just too heavy.
 I mean it does the job, but it’s kinda a glorified bucket.

 The Boon Naked baby tub has a simple yet effective design.
 And it still manages to pack in a lot of features parents appreciate.
 It has a rotating slip-resistant base, can recline, and is expandable.
 The fact that you can use the Boon baby bathtub well into toddlerhood makes it worth every cent.
 Between bath times, Boon’s baby tub collapses to a fraction of its original size giving it a slim profile for easy storage.

 This unique two-piece design has been ergonomically designed with the flexibility to adapt and grow with your baby into toddlerhood.
 It’s more convenient than a bucket, but not by much.

-A baby bathtub inevitably becomes a regular part of your baby’s care, so it’s important to find the right one.
-And we hope we’ve helped you with exactly that.
+A baby bath tub inevitably becomes a regular part of your baby’s care, so it’s important to find the right one.